sinewalker/sinewalker.github.io/posts/2018/4-bits-part3.md

 The above code example comes from [Oracle's Javadoc style guide](http://www.oracle.com/technetwork/java/javase/tech/index-137868.html).
 It also shows an embedded HTML `<p>` tag which the `javadoc` tool can use when generating an HTML API document.

-I call this **"inside-out" Litterate Programming** because, rather than have an English narative with code dispursed through it like Knuth's [WEB](https://en.wikipedia.org/wiki/WEB) system of *TeX*, or Jupyter Notebooks; *javadoc* is more about havinging *a code library with English dispursed through it*.
-The focus of Litterate Programming is on the *humans reading the document*, and you "weave" the document to generate the code from it; whereas in javadoc the focus is on the *computer as the audience of the code*, and you use the `javadoc` tool to generate the document (so it's like "tangling").
+I call this **"inside-out" Literate Programming** because, rather than have an English narrative with code dispersed through it like Knuth's [WEB](https://en.wikipedia.org/wiki/WEB) system of *TeX*, or Jupyter Notebooks; *javadoc* is more about having *a code library with English dispersed through it*.
+The focus of Literate Programming is on the *humans reading the document*, and you "weave" the document to generate the code from it; whereas in javadoc the focus is on the *computer as the audience of the code*, and you use the `javadoc` tool to generate the document (so it's like "tangling").

 ### iPython and emacs environments: explore the environment interactively